Australia Awards Scholarships

 Fields of study:

-Fields of study that are related to your country’s priority areas for development.
-These are listed on the participating country profiles.
+Fields of study that are related to your country’s priority areas for development which are listed on the participating country profiles.

 Number of Scholarships: